 Users Want Ease and Control When Scheduling Playdates

-Moms are busy people balancing family, work and friends.
-In fact more than 1/3 of parents schedule playdates in order to see their own friends!
+More than 1/3 of parents schedule kids' playdates in order to see their own friends!
 They want easy-to-find activities that are fun for both themselves and their kids, but that's a lot of work.
 An in-the-know friend like Susie helps research, reach out to others, and get all the details in line.
 Just invite Susie to your calendar event, and she'll suggest great family-friendly deals tailored to your tastes, nearby, at the time that you choose.
-Susie works in conjunction with your own calendar, email and time, to take the tricky work off of your busy plate.
+Susie works in conjunction with your own calendar and email to take the tricky work off of your busy plate.

 Trends in a 47-Person Survey